 The warehouses being approximately 26 000m2 in total, was envisaged to be done in steel with sheeting as it was designed around the possibility of future racking and stacking heights.
 The most optimum type design or structure was for this to be a sheeted and structural steel warehouse.
 Hot rolled I beam sections, lattis girder trusses, cold formed purlins, and girts were used in the construction of this warehouse.

-The sheeting for the structures were Safintra’s Saflok 700 0.53mm AZ200 Seaspray on the roof, and Widedek 0.50mm AZ200 Seaspray for the cladding.
-Due to the excessive lengths that were required to sheet the roof portion of the buildings, on site rolling had to be done with Safintra’s Saflok 700 Mobile Mill.
-The sheeting was of approximately 60m lengths.
+The sheeting for the structures is Safintra’s Saflok 700 0.53mm AZ200 Seaspray on the roof, and Widedek 0.50mm AZ200 Seaspray for the cladding.
+Due to the 60m sheeting lengths that were required for the roof , on-site rolling had to be done with Safintra’s Saflok 700 Mobile Mill.
 This required both space, planning and lifting onto the roof from ground level.
 Different sections were milled at different areas of the site so as to help with eased of erection, traffic requirements on a congested site and to minimise double handing of the sheets on site.
 The sheeting was hoisted to the roof from the inside of the building, as the building was erected almost on the boundary lines.
 This left no area for the cladding contractors to work and they had to improvise.